Hezkore/vscode-blitzmax-support/walkthroughs/optional.md

 A LSP is an external application that provides diagnostics, document symbols _(outliner)_, better auto-complete, code fixes and suggestions among many other things.\
 The LSP starts automatically and keeps track of your code changes in the background.

+The one to use is the [BlitzMax Language Server](https://github.com/Hezkore/blitzmax-language-server).\
+Put its `bls` binary in the `bin` folder of your BlitzMax NG install, next to `bmk` and `bcc`, and the extension finds it on its own.\
-The LSP needs to be installed manually and the "LSP path" needs be set in your [BlitzMax extension settings](command:blitzmax.settings).\
+If you keep it somewhere else, set the "LSP path" in your [BlitzMax extension settings](command:blitzmax.settings).
-Search for BlitzMax BlitzMax LSPs [GitHub](https://github.com/search?q=topic%3ABlitzMax+topic%3Alsp).